microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 ## Goals

-#### `azure-functions:add`
-- Create new Java function and add to current project.
-- You will be prompted to choose template and enter parameters.

 #### `azure-functions:package`
 - Scan the output directory (default is `${project.basedir}/target/classes`) and generating `function.json` for each function (method annotated with `FunctionName`) in the staging directory.
 - Copy JAR files from the build directory (default is `${project.basedir}/target/`) to the staging directory.

 >NOTE:
 >Default staging directory is `${project.basedir}/target/azure-functions/${function-app-name}/`

+#### `azure-functions:add`
+- Create new Java function and add to current project.
+- You will be prompted to choose template and enter parameters.
+Templates for below triggers are supported as of now:
+    - HTTP Trigger
+    - Azure Storage Blob Trigger
+    - Azure Storage Queue Trigger
+    - Timer Trigger

 #### `azure-functions:run`
 - Invoke Azure Functions Local Emulator to run all functions.
 Default working directory is the staging directory.